Connecting to Showdown and Challenging Humans

-The corresponding complete source code can be found here.
+The complete example source code is available here.

-The goal of this example is to demonstrate how to run an agent on showdown, and how to challenge human players.
+This example demonstrates how to connect an agent to Pokémon Showdown and challenge human players.

-A configuration pointing towards play.pokemonshowdown.com is available in poke_env.ps_client.server_configuration and can be used directly.
+A configuration pointing to play.pokemonshowdown.com is available in poke_env.ps_client.server_configuration and can be used directly.
 To specify a different server, see Configuring a Pokémon Showdown Server.

 To connect to play.pokemonshowdown.com, you also need an account for your agent to use.
-The following snippets assumes that the account bot_username exists, and can be accessed with bot_password.
+The following snippet assumes that the account bot_username exists and can be accessed with bot_password.

 from poke_env.player import RandomPlayer